siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 003 Continuity.md

 generated or what determines its direction.
 It says only that any admissible reconfiguration must balance exactly.

-The derivative notation is shorthand for comparing ordered registrations of the changing present.
-It does not smuggle in time as an independent substance.
+More compact derivative notation can be introduced later.
+It does not change the content of the bookkeeping.

 Continuity is therefore the minimal consistency requirement for transport.
 It gives a closed bookkeeping rule, but not yet the spatial organization of the